vshis/Cone-synthesis-in-Unity/README.md

 # Cone synthesis in Unity
 Generating cones with random grounds, random skyboxes, with random props, all positioned randomly.
 Default image size: 512x512.
-Change the root directory in randomPosRot, organisedSpawner, camSnapshot and screenshot C# scripts when transferring to another device.
+IMPORTANT: Change the root directory in randomPosRot, organisedSpawner and takeScreenshot C# scripts when transferring to another device.

 Organised spawner scene generates images with asphalt surface in the middle with cones ranodmly spawned on the edges, other props spawned outside the asphalt surface.